philip-mcgrath/pulumi-aws/common/README.md

 ## Networking & Routing

 - VPC config including 3 availibility zones each containing a private and public subnet.
-The VPC also contains a internet gatewat and natgateway
+The VPC also contains a internet gateway and NAT gateway
 - An Applicaiton Load Balancer with listeners on ports 80 (HTTP) and 443 (HTTPS)
 - More load balancers can be added as needed for clients
-- Default SSL cert for intergalactic.com
+- Default SSL cert

 ## IAM & Security